Spain beats Switzerland, reaches Euro 2020 semifinals

 “Penalties are a bit 50-50,” said Switzerland captain Xherdan Shaqiri, who scored his team’s goal in regulation time.
 “I think we just lacked a little bit of luck today.”

+Spain will play Italy in the semifinals on Tuesday at Wembley Stadium in London.
+The team is two wins away from emulating the country’s golden generation, which captured European titles in 2008 and 2012.

-After the wild fluctuations of “Manic Monday,” when the teams won chaotic games in the round of 16 that both needed extra time and featured a combined 14 goals, their quarterfinal match was perhaps unsurprisingly a more labored affair punctuated by big moments.
+After the wild fluctuations of “Manic Monday,” when Spain and Switzerland won chaotic games in the round of 16 that both needed extra time and featured a combined 14 goals, their quarterfinal match was perhaps unsurprisingly a more labored affair punctuated by big moments.

 Among them was a red card in the 78th minute for Switzerland midfielder Remo Freuler, whose studs connected with the ankle of substitute Gerard Moreno in a sliding challenge.

 Yet a rearguard effort — requiring a string of diving saves by Sommer and a number of last-ditch blocks by sprawling defenders — kept the Spanish at bay in the extra 30 minutes that were played almost entirely in Switzerland's half.
-A crowd made up of mostly Russian spectators was fully behind Switzerland's energy-sapped players, even to the extent of jeering the Spanish team when it had the ball.
+A crowd made up of mostly Russian spectators was fully behind Switzerland, even to the extent of jeering Spain's players when they had the ball.

 Moreno, in particular, squandered four chances with poor finishing or the acrobatics of Sommer, though the striker made amends by converting one of Spain’s kicks in the shootout.

-In normal time, the Swiss initially missed the energy and authority of suspended captain Granit Xhaka, whose replacement — Denis Zakaria — had the misfortune of scoring the 10th own-goal of the tournament when he sliced the ball into his own net in the eighth minute.
+The Swiss initially missed the energy and authority of suspended captain Granit Xhaka, whose replacement — Denis Zakaria — had the misfortune of scoring the 10th own-goal of the tournament when he sliced the ball into his own net.
 Jordi Alba sent in the shot after latching onto a corner from the right that had sailed over everyone’s heads in the area.

-A defensive mix-up brought about Shaqiri’s equalizer in the 68th, which came just as Switzerland had started to threaten more.
+A defensive mix-up brought about Shaqiri’s equalizer in the 68th, which came just as Switzerland's players had started to assert themselves.

 Aymeric Laporte came across to cover a pass over the top but touched the ball onto the leg of his center back partner, Pau Torres.
 Freuler pounced on the ball and laid it off to Shaqiri, whose first-time shot crawled into the bottom corner.

+Freuler’s red card ensured a penalty shootout was the best ending Switzerland could realistically hope for, and the team just about made it thanks to the misses from Moreno.

-Switzerland bowed in the same stadium where the team was eliminated from the 2018 World Cup.
-Three years ago, the Swiss lost to Sweden 1-0 in the round of 16.
+Switzerland bowed out in the same stadium where the team was eliminated from the 2018 World Cup.
+Then, the Swiss lost to Sweden 1-0 in the round of 16.

-Spain will play either Belgium or Italy in the semifinals on Tuesday at Wembley Stadium in London.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports